Igor Uchytel: Scientific activity

-Igor Uchytel was elected as a full correspondent member of the Academy of Civil Engineering of Ukraine at the Odessa Territorial Branch on December 22, 1998.
-Two years later, on February 4, 2000, he became an academic advisor at the Engineering Academy of Ukraine.
+Uchytel was elected as a full correspondent member of the Academy of Civil Engineering of Ukraine at the Odesa Territorial Branch on 22 December 1998.
+Two years later, on 4 February 2000, he became an academic advisor at the Engineering Academy of Ukraine.

-Igor Uchytel defended his thesis "Study of space-time dependences of the gas pipeline of Odesa" and received the degree of Candidate of Technical Sciences in "Geodesy" at the National University "Lviv Polytechnic" in 2001.
+Uchytel defended his thesis "Study of space-time dependences of the gas pipeline of Odesa" and received the degree of Candidate of Technical Sciences in "Geodesy" at the National University "Lviv Polytechnic" in 2001.

-On December 19, 2009, the Academy of Technological Sciences of Ukraine named Igor Uchytel the correspondent member in "Environmental Technologies and Geotechnologies.”
-And on May 20, 2011, he became an academician at the Academy of Technological Sciences of Ukraine and on June 3, 2011 – at the Engineering Academy of Ukraine.
+On 19 December 2009, the Academy of Technological Sciences of Ukraine named Uchytel the correspondent member in "Environmental Technologies and Geotechnologies.”
+And on 20 May 2011, he became an academician at the Academy of Technological Sciences of Ukraine and on 3 June 2011 – at the Engineering Academy of Ukraine.

-Igor Uchytel was elected as a full member of the Academy of Energy of Ukraine on December 21, 2013.
+Uchytel was elected as a full member of the Academy of Energy of Ukraine on 21 December 2013.

 Awards

-On September 3, 2000, as the head of Odesagas JSC Igor Uchytel received a diploma from the International Open Rating of Popularity and Quality of Goods and Services Golden Fortune with the title Laureate of the Rating.
+On 3 September 2000, as the head of Odesagas JSC Uchytel received a diploma from the International Open Rating of Popularity and Quality of Goods and Services Golden Fortune with the title Laureate of the Rating.

-On August 24, 2003, the NJS NAFTOGAZ of Ukraine awarded Igor Uchytel with an honorary award of the 1st degree.
+On 24 August 2003, the NJS NAFTOGAZ of Ukraine awarded Uchytel an honorary award of the 1st degree.

-Igor Uchytel also received the honorary award of the Odessa mayor For services to the city on August 27, 2004.
-Head of the Odessa regional state administration awarded Igor Uchytel with the honorary award "60 years of liberation of Odesa region from fascist invaders" in the same year.
+Uchytel also received the honorary award of the Odesa mayor for services to the city on 27 August 2004.
+Head of the Odesa regional state administration awarded Uchytel the honorary award "60 years of liberation of Odesa region from fascist invaders" in the same year.

-The Ukrainian Society of Geodesy and Cartography gave the honorary award For Merits in Geodesy and Cartography of the 1st degree to Igor Uchytel on March 17, 2006.
+The Ukrainian Society of Geodesy and Cartography gave the honorary award For Merits in Geodesy and Cartography of the 1st degree to Uchytel on 17 March 2006.

-The Federation of Trade Unions of Ukraine awarded Igor Uchytel with the honorary award "For the Development of Social Partnership" on August 20, 2008.
+The Federation of Trade Unions of Ukraine awarded Uchytel the honorary award "For the Development of Social Partnership" on 20 August 2008.

-Former President Victor Yushchenko awarded Igor Uchytel the Order of Merit of the 3rd class on December 25, 2009.
+Former President Victor Yushchenko awarded Uchytel the Order of Merit of the 3rd class on 25 December 2009.

-Igor Uchytel received an honorary award named after G.G.
-Maeazli of the III class on September 2, 2010, and of the II classя.
+Uchytel received an honorary award named after G.G.
+Maeazli of the III class on 2 September 2010, and of the II classя.

-On April 3, 2014, the Certification Board of the Ministry of Education and Science, Youth and Sports awarded Igor Uchytel the title of Associate Professor.
+On 3 April 2014, the Certification Board of the Ministry of Education and Science, Youth and Sports awarded Uchytel the title of Associate Professor.

-On December 23, 2014, Igor Uchitel was awarded the title of Honorary Citizen of Odesa region.
+On 23 December 2014, Uchytel was awarded the title of Honorary Citizen of Odesa region.